-The Offering Units being offered by us 7,500,000 units, each unit consisting of one share of common stock and one warrant to purchase up to one share of common stock (and the shares of common stock issuable from time to time upon exercise of the offered warrants).
-Common stock to be outstanding after this offering 32,241,520 shares Warrants being offered by us Warrants to purchase up to an aggregate of 7,500,000 shares of common stock will be offered in this offering.
-This prospectus also relates to the offering of the shares of common stock issuable upon exercise of the warrants.
-The exercise price of the warrants is \$ per share of common stock, subject to adjustment.
-The warrants will be exercisable during the period commencing on the date of original issuance and ending five years from such date.
-Use of Proceeds We intend to use the net proceeds of this offering: (i) to fund the activities necessary to support the submission of an NDA for CPP-109 for FDA approval and to begin to prepare for the commercial launch of CPP-109, assuming that the data from the currently ongoing Phase II(b) trial are compelling and the FDA files an NDA submitted by us for CPP-109 based on the data from the Phase II(b) trial, (ii) to manufacture sufficient CPP-115 for use in one or more future safety and/or proof-of-concept studies of CPP-115, and (iii) for general corporate purposes.
-See "Use of Proceeds" for further information.
-Risk Factors See " Risk Factors ", as well as other information included in this prospectus, for a discussion of factors you should read and consider carefully before investing in our securities.
+The Offering Shares of Common Stock being offered by us shares Over-allotment option shares Common stock to be outstanding after this offering shares (or shares if the underwriters' over-allotment option is exercised in full).
+Use of Proceeds We intend to use the net proceeds of this offering: (i) to prepare for the NDA filing and commercial launch of CPP-109, assuming that the data from the currently ongoing Phase II(b) trial are compelling and the FDA permits us to file an NDA for CPP-109 based on the data from the Phase II(b) trial, (ii) to manufacture sufficient CPP-115 for use in one or more future proof-of-concept studies of CPP-115, and (iii) for general corporate purposes.
+See " Use of Proceeds " for further information.
+Risk Factors See "Risk Factors" , as well as other information included in this prospectus, for a discussion of factors you should read and consider carefully before investing in our securities.
 Trading Market Our common stock is traded on the Nasdaq Capital Market under the symbol "CPRX."
-There is no established public trading market for the warrants, and we do not expect a market to develop.
-In addition, we do not intend to apply for listing of the warrants on any national securities exchange or other nationally recognized trading system.

-The number of shares of our common stock to be outstanding after this offering as shown above is based on 24,741,520 shares outstanding as of May 22, 2012 and excludes:
+The number of shares of our common stock to be 6, 2012 and excludes: outstanding after this offering as shown above is based on 24,741,520 shares outstanding as of April